samaha-rizvi-4578/Geometric-Algorithm-Visualizer/README.md

 ## Course: Design and Anaalysis of Algorithms

-till now graham scan and bruteforce have been applied the problem arising in both is that it is not generating a complete hul instead a half broken hull here is the image
+graham scan and jarvis march have been done ....to be continued